rawidaniel/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

    * A function that returns the length of a string.
 4. 3-puts.c
    * A function that prints a string, followed by a new line, to stdout.
+5. 4-print_rev.c
+   * A function that prints a string, in reverse, followed by a new line.